mushfiqulIslam/personal-site/src/content/blog/study-in-finland.md

 ---
-title: "Study in Finland: From University Application to Moving Abroad"
+title: "Study in Finland: From University Application to Accepting Study place"
-excerpt: "A step-by-step guide for international students on applying to Finnish universities, handling residence permits, and preparing for life in Finland."
+excerpt: "A step-by-step guide for international students on applying to Finnish universities and confirming the student rights."
 date: "2025-07-13"
 category: "Study Abroad"
 tags: ["Finland", "University Application", "Student Life", "Moving Abroad"]